 - Limit or do not drink alcohol as directed.
 Alcohol can cause hallucinations or make your symptoms worse.
-Talk to your healthcare provider about safe ways to stop using alcohol.
+Talk to your provider about safe ways to stop using alcohol.
 Sudden alcohol withdrawal can cause hallucinations.

 - Manage medical conditions.
 Conditions such as thyroid disorders, eye problems, or migraine headaches may need long-term care.
 Check your blood sugar levels as directed if you have diabetes or other blood sugar problems.

 - Prevent dehydration.
 You may need to drink more liquids on hot days or when you exercise.
-Ask your healthcare provider how much liquid to drink each day, and which liquids are best for you.
+Ask your provider how much liquid to drink each day, and which liquids are best for you.
 Drink liquids throughout the day.
 Too much liquid at one time can cause your sodium levels to go too low.

 - Set a sleep schedule.
 Go to bed at the same time each night and wake up at the same time each morning.
 Keep your room quiet and free from distractions, such as a television or computer.
-Talk to your healthcare provider if you are having trouble falling or staying asleep.
+Talk to your provider if you are having trouble falling or staying asleep.

 Call 911 if:

 When should I seek immediate care?

 - Your hallucinations worsen or return after treatment.

 - Your heartbeat or breathing is faster or slower than usual.

 - You have trouble breathing or shortness of breath.